mdelamata/UIColor-HSVExtras/README.md

 Examples of use
 ------------

-Firstly, import the .h at the header of your file.
+Firstly, import the `UIColor+HSVExtras.h` at the header of your file.

   	#import "UIColor+HSVExtras.h"